 ipv6 nd snooping auto-detect This command sets the number of times the auto-detection process sends an NS message to determine if a dynamic user binding is still valid.
-Use the no form to retransmit count ipv6 nd snooping auto-detect retransmit count retransmit-times no ipv6 nd snooping auto-detect retransmit count retransmit-times - The number of times to send an NS message to determine if a client still exists.
+Use the no form to restore the default setting.

+ipv6 nd snooping auto-detect retransmit count retransmit-times no ipv6 nd snooping auto-detect retransmit count retransmit-times - The number of times to send an NS message to determine if a client still exists.
 (Range: 1-5)